Putting a City on the Map as a Tourist Destination: Welcome to Citymarketing

 What do we understand as tourist marketing?
 What are we promising when we sell tourist experiences?
 How can we put a city on the map among the collective imaginary?
 These, and other aspects, need to be revised every time, as a kind of mantra, whenever we start any project involving citymarketing.

-This is not about improvising, nor preconceived ideas or prejudices.
+In INNN, digital agency in Spain, we know this is not about improvising, nor preconceived ideas or prejudices.
 It is not based on conformism or self-satisfaction.
 Careful, we say this because it is not surprising to see yourself tempted by the commodity of a self-centered perspective and certain strategic myopia.
 These vices use to go hand in hand with a lack of aspiration and ambition, and we see them very often in real cases, with names and demonyms.
 However, what is actually a good tool to induce a reality that we want to represent and project towards the target public, is intuition.
 That is when we are creating a brand with highly potential success.

 We understand citymarketing as the definition, development, diffusion and maintenance of the promise of a vital experience, which has to be fulfilled through a series of products and services, which answers to those desires, needs, expectations or dreams for which a specific public is willing to invest certain resources.

 Walking, through actions, contents and specific campaigns, makes Destination Marketing'.

 From the tourist with a camera to the consumer of trip experiences

 Nowadays, tourism is experiencing the second biggest revolution of its history.
 Precisely, it was another one, the Industrial Revolution, and its consequent apparition of the railway, which triggered tourism as a mass phenomenon.
 As if it was a fifty-year campaign, the Romantic epoque and the Colonial period generated a new need to travel, a magical and aspirational world that industrialization made come true for a great part of the population (still the privileged one).
 This sparked definitely during the roaring 20’s.